shrutichitkulwar-spec/AirIQ/README.md

 It uses Arduino UNO with MQ135 Gas Sensor and DHT11 Sensor, sending data to a Python Flask web dashboard via a USB serial connection.

 This project helps monitor environmental health by displaying live readings, historical charts, and alerts for poor air quality.
+"https://v0-smart-air-monitoring-system.vercel.app/" This is the link of the working project.
 🧩 Features

 ✅ Real-time monitoring of air quality, temperature, and humidity